denoland/std/src/helps/README.md

 running in a git based system.
 The runner is an isolate too, but it is distinct in that it is used to boot from ?

+The ability to call another help file is provided to each help file optionally.

+They're almost like bottled function parameter calls that have some known good effect, where the function always takes just a single text parameter ?

 ## Sections

 All sections are optional, and with nothing specified, a deprompted AI will be